EBZebra/docs/edge/source/guide/setup.md

 ![img](images/getting-started/setup/setup-macosx-directories.png)

-It's important to note that **files under the 'Runtimes' folder (red arrows) match up with those deployed by the Windows version**; they correspond to some of the runtimes listed on the left side of the [Windows 'Installer' screen](images/getting-started/setup/ebsetup_02.jpg) (above).
+It's important to note that **files in the 'Runtimes' folder (red arrows) match up with those deployed by the Windows version**; they correspond to some of the runtimes listed on the left side of the [Windows 'Installer' screen](images/getting-started/setup/ebsetup_02.jpg) (above).

 ## Device Deployment
 Communication from the host computer to target device(s) is handled by the [Android Debug Bridge](http://developer.android.com/tools/help/adb.html) (ADB) for Android devices and by [Microsoft ActiveSync](http://www.microsoft.com/en-us/download/details.aspx?id=15) for Windows Mobile/CE.
 It also might be necessary to **install an OEM USB driver to make a USB-attached Android device visible to Windows**.
-Visit [Google’s OEM USB Driver page](http://developer.android.com/tools/extras/oem-usb.html) for instructions and links to OEM drivers for your brand of hardware.
+If the device isn't visible to Windows, refer to the [Connections section](../guide/setup?Connections), below.

 * **ADB supports USB connections only**
 * **ActiveSync supports USB and Bluetooth connections**